jalagar/animated-art-engine/README.md

 to handle hundreds of GB of data, plus the whole process can take days and might get interrupted halfway.

-Instead of paying for a remote server and having to pay for tons of storage, now you can run the whole generation process locally in sections!
-This is different than the "batching" mentioned above, which batches the frames into smaller batches, this means you can generate only certain editions at a time.
+Instead of paying for a remote server and having to pay for tons of storage, now you can run the whole generation process locally in parts!
+This is different than the "batching" mentioned in previous sections, which batches the frames into smaller batches.
+Generating in parts means you can generate only part of the collection at a time.

 For example, let's say you have a 10k collection with 120 frames.
 Your global config might look like:
 ```